slic3r/Slic3r-Manual/src/getting-slic3r/getting-slic3r.md

 Linux
 -----

 Extract the archive to a folder of your choosing.
-Either:

--   Start Slic3r directly by running the Slic3r executable, found in the bin directory, or
+Start Slic3r directly by running the Slic3r shell script, found in the root directory.

--   Install Slic3r by running the do-install executable, also found in the bin folder.

 The archive file may then be deleted.

 Building from source
 ====================

 For those wishing to live on the cutting edge, Slic3r can be compiled from the latest source files found on GitHub[^1].